Plotting#

 1000000

 The values you provide are called arguments.
 Specifically, the values in these examples are positional arguments because their position determines how they are used.
-In the second example, power computes 10 to the sixth power, not 6 to the 10th power because of the order of the arguments.
+In the second example, power computes 10 to the sixth power, not 6 to the tenth power – because of the order of the arguments.

 Many functions also take keyword arguments, which are identified by name.
 For example, we have previously used int to convert a string to an integer.
 Here’s how we use it with a string as a positional argument: